 Given this variety, the best way to handle pad life is to have them checked during routine oil changes.
 A set of brake pad gauges can be used to measure wear, and a good shop can tell you how much friction material you have left on the pad and how long they should last.
 Many pads have audible indicators as well.
 A small piece of metal, usually a spring clip, attached to one of the pads.
 When the pad wears down, the clips rub against the rotor and make a squealing noise.

 Regardless of how long typical brake pads may last, always pay attention to the signs of brakes going bad -- fading power, loss of power when the brakes get hot, or pulling to one side or another during braking.
 All of these signs are an indication of brake pads going bad, and brakes are critical to a car's good operation.

-For more information about brake pads and other related topics, follow the links on the next page.
+For more information about brake pads and other related topics, follow the links below.

 - Top 10 Everyday Car Technologies that Came from Racing

 - Can you assemble your own car?

 - How long should a car's air compressor last?